-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 83% of patients with diabetes, on the register, in whom the last blood pressure reading (measured in the preceding 12 months) was 140/80 mmHg or less, compared to national average 78%. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
-For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was comparable to the local clinical commissioning group (CCG) average and the national average. - Longer appointments and home visits were available when needed. - All these patients had a named GP and were offered a structured annual review to check their health and medicines needs were being met. - For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.